 F.A.Q.

 Remodeling projects become a reality when you hire Barrington One Construction.
-Discover the difference starting with our complimentary estimate and view our work and testimonies.
-Serving Fort Worth and surrounding areas for 32 years, we have come to know our trade very well.
-As a result, we have developed a system that enables you to move through the remodeling process with less stress efficiently.
+You can find the difference starting with our complimentary estimate and take a look at our work and testimonials.
+Serving Fort Worth and the surrounding areas for over 30 years, we have come to know our trade very well.
+As a result, we have developed a system that enables you to move through the remodeling process with less stress and more efficiently.

 This F.A.Q.
-The page covers frequently asked questions regarding our services, which most customers have asked us over the years when we have provided exemplary construction services in the Fort Worth area.
-If you don’t see the answer you are looking for, don’t hesitate to contact us directly; we will address your issues personally.
+The page addresses frequently asked questions about our services, which most customers have asked over the years as we have provided exemplary construction services in the Fort Worth area.
+If you don’t see the answer you are looking for, please don’t hesitate to contact us directly; we will take care of your issues personally.

 How are payments made, and when are they made?

 With our contracts, we detail payments as work is completed.
 Financially, we walk you through the stages of completed work and pass inspections if required, giving you control of the project with minimal risk.
 Our payments as the work progresses provide you with peace of mind and lock in your investment at every stage.
 We don’t do one section and jump to another to get a check.
-Our system ensures you are on a budget and your project is organized by building cohesively.
+Our system ensures you stay on budget and your project is organized cohesively by building.

 How many of your customers come from repeat business or referrals from existing or previous customers?